Writing for Children and for Young Adults

 Online via Zoom and accessible wherever there’s Internet

 If you want to write the next best-selling children’s books or just want to create stories for your own kids, this workshop is for you.
 Learn how to write stories kids and young adults will love and find out what you need to know to sell your book.
-Be sure to bring all your questions – we'll have lots of time for interaction.
+This is your chance to speak with someone within a publishing company in a small group setting and to pull back the curtain and see how it all works.
+Be sure to bring your questions – we'll have lots of time for interaction.

 Workshop leader Brian Henry has been a book editor, author, and creative writing instructor for more than 25 years.
 He publishes Quick Brown Fox, Canada’s most popular blog for writers and is the author of a children’s version of Dr. Jekyll and Mr. Hyde (Tribute Publishing Inc).
 But his proudest boast is that he’s has helped many of his students get published.

 Read reviews of Brian’s classes and workshops here.

 Fee: $45.13 + 13% hst = $51 paid in advance by mail or Interac

 To reserve a spot now, email: firstname.lastname@example.org